November 2021

 Next Century Cities Urges Local Officials and Community Leaders to Identify Broadband Ambitions and Obstacles

 In June 2021, Gov. Gretchen Whitmer issued Executive Directive 2021-2, which established the Michigan High-Speed Internet Office (“MIHI”).
-The office is responsible for coordinating all state, federal, philanthropic, and private
+The office is responsible for coordinating all state, federal, philanthropic, and private investments made into broadband infrastructure and its utilization.
+Fueling MIHI’s mandate are conclusions by the state’s Department of Labor and Economic Opportunity that quantify the

 Next Century Cities Urges Local Officials and Community Leaders to Identify Broadband Ambitions and Obstacles Read More »